Best Oscillating Tool Reviews | Buying Guide 2018

 • Comfort and durability

-The price of oscillating tools also factors into the power rating of the tool.
+The price is also a factor in the power rating of the tool.
 Ideally, more power is better when it comes to heavy work and contract jobs.

 However, the differences are minor when it comes to power rating.
 A 1.6 amps tool will also bog down like a 3.0 amps tool when hard pressed.